Jadewilder/gettingandcleaningdata/README.md

 Script will first install the Reshape r package if it is not already installed

+A temp file will be created if it does not already exist to unpack the zip file

 The zip file will be unpacked and a folder called "UCI HAR Dataset" will be added to the working directory

 The records required for the data analysis will be read into R